-- Conditional Letter of Map Revision (CLOMR) comments on whether a proposed project, if built as shown on the submitted documentation, would meet the standards for a map revision.
+Conditional Letter of Map Revision (CLOMR) comments on whether a proposed project, if built as shown on the submitted documentation, would meet the standards for a map revision.
 Communities should require this evidence prior to issuing permits for fill or alteration of a watercourse.
-Certificates of Occupancy/Compliance should be withheld until receipt of the final LOMR based on "as-built" documentation and certification. - Letter of Map Revision (LOMR) is an official revision to an effective FIRM that may be issued to change flood insurance risk zones, special flood hazard areas and floodway boundary delineations, BFEs and/or other map features.
-Lenders may waive the insurance requirement if the approved map revision shows buildings to be outside of the SFHA.
+Certificates of Occupancy/Compliance should be withheld until receipt of the final LOMR based on "as-built" documentation and certification.

+Letter of Map Revision (LOMR) is an official revision to an effective FIRM that may be issued to change flood insurance risk zones, special flood hazard areas and floodway boundary delineations, BFEs and/or other map features.
+Projects that might cause those changes include bridge and culvert replacements, levees, and alteration or relocation of channel.
+See page 52 for projects that involve fill in the flood fringe.